eriksjolund/podman-mongodb/README.md

 # podman-mongodb

+Run Mongodb on macOS with Podman.

 Documentation of how to run __docker.io/library/mongodb__ with Podman on macOS and store the MongoDB data directory on the macOS host.

-## Run Mongodb on macOS with Podman

 ### Examine the container image on a Linux computer